Confucius — Great Philosopher and the Founder of Confucianism

 He had suffered countless disappointments and adversities but never gave up on his dream.

 He had witnessed numberless cruel slaughters and wars, but the main essence concept of his ideology was benevolence.

-Confucius was the first person in the history of China who started private school and lectures.
-Since then, education was no longer limited to royal and noble families.
+Confucius was the first person in the history of China who started private schools and lectures.
+Since then, education was no longer the privilege of royal and noble families.

 Every student could be taught well, as long as pedagogy is good enough and proper.
-Enlightenment is the essential part, and it’s never too late to learn.
+Enlightenment is essential, and it’s never too late to learn.

 The essential teaching subject is moral cultivation, which includes benevolence and loyalty.

 Adhering to a strict hierarchy and decent etiquette are the essence of a well-organized kingdom.

-Ministers and generals should be loyal, intelligent, and brave, while civilians stay diligent and behave.
+Ministers and generals should be loyal, intelligent, and brave, while civilians stay diligent and behave with virtue.

 Ordinary people should be decent, honest, and do their jobs diligently, while accomplished and intelligent people should participate in politics.